magiclane/magiclane-maps-sdk-for-flutter-docs-context7/examples/17_routing-navigation/01_calculate-route.md

     // (err, results) - is a callback function that gets called when the route computing is finished.
     // err is an error enum, results is a list of routes.

-    _routingHandler = RoutingService.calculateRoute([departureLandmark, destinationLandmark], routePreferences, (
+    _routingHandler = RoutingService.calculateRoute(
-      err,
-      routes,
+      [departureLandmark, destinationLandmark],
+      routePreferences,
-    ) {
+      (err, routes) {
         // If the route calculation is finished, we don't have a progress listener anymore.
         _routingHandler = null;
         ScaffoldMessenger.of(context).clearSnackBars();

         // If there aren't any errors, we display the routes. if (err == GemError.success) {
           // Get the routes collection from map preferences. final routesMap = _mapController.preferences.routes;

           // Display the routes on map.
           for (final route in routes) {
+            routesMap.add(
+              route,
-          routesMap.add(route, route == routes.first, label: getMapLabel(route));
+              route == routes.first,
+              label: getMapLabel(route),
+            );
           }

         // Center the camera on routes.
         _mapController.centerOnRoutes(routes: routes);